 - Send tokens to other Secret Network participants (transactional privacy),

 - Swap tokens privately with no need to worry about front running (computational privacy)

 So what now?
 Well, all of these ideas gain power as liquidity on Secret Network increases.
-We have been watching the development of the overall DeFi ecosystem closely and we have some interesting ideas for bringing more activity and more users to Secret Network... so stay tuned. 🤫
+We've been watching the development of the overall DeFi ecosystem closely and we have some interesting ideas for bringing more activity and more users to Secret Network... so stay tuned. 🤫

 To Infinities and Beyond 🛸🛸🛸

 To discuss Secret Network and Secret Apps, visit our community channels: